 How will I find a quiet place to study?
 How will I juggle work and family obligations, and still find the time to write?
 The spring 2015 “Room of One’s Own” lecture series takes its cue from Virginia Woolf’s essay by the same title, which was first given at Cambridge University in 1929.
 Like Woolf, invited faculty speakers will tell their own stories, share insights about the writing process, and reflect on questions about intellectual freedom for women.
 Wednesday, March 25th, 4:30-5:45 p.m., Rose Parlor

 Free Office 365 for you!FREE Microsoft Office 365 special offer for Trinity students, faculty and staff.
 The industry standard in productivity software is now yours free through Trinity Washington University.
 Have you signed up yet?
 It's easy to do!
 Just visit http://www.trinitydc.edu/get365 and sign up right now to download Office 365 at no charge!
 Through our campus agreement with Microsoft, we are pleased to extend this benefit (a $79.99 value) to all current students, faculty and staff.
 As a member of Trinity, you have access to full versions of the latest Word, Excel, PowerPoint, Outlook, OneNote, Publisher and Access on up to 5 PCs or Macs, and Office apps on other mobile devices including tablets such as iPads.
 But wait, there’s more!
 1TB of online storage!

-Then becoming mostly sunny.
-Highs in the lower 40s.
-Northwest winds 15 to 20 mph.
+Sunny.
+Highs in the mid 50s.
+Northwest winds 5 to 10 mph.

 Upcoming Campus Events